wolfcatworkshop/code-sketchbook/index.md

 ```

 I think the crooked donut acquires and interesting look when made into an object.
-We are too used to the ragged edges of the random function on screen but there is some delicate about them on paper.
+We are too used to the ragged edges of the random function on screen but there is something delicate about them on paper.

 [![day nineteen Instagram](./images/day-019.jpg)](https://www.instagram.com/p/BqYX0cgAi2N/)